servo/servo/tests/wpt/tests/docs/writing-tests/file-names.md

 ### Test Type

-These flags must be the last element in the filename before the extension e.g. `foo-manual.html` will indicate a manual test, but `foo-manual-other.html` will not.
+These flags are preceded by a `-` and followed by a `.`, and must be the last such element in the filename, e.g. `foo-manual.html` will indicate a manual test, but `foo-manual-other.html` will not.
 Unlike test features, test types are mutually exclusive.

 `-manual`